blin1343/DSCI_511_Project/README.md

 </pre>
 <br>
 <h3>Challenges faced during the project</h3><br>
-<b> Google API (Max 5 keywords):</b> The Google API accepts a keword_list of max 5 elements.
+<b> Google API (Max 5 keywords):</b> The Google API accepts a keyword_list of max 5 elements.
 Some of our Topics that were extracted from the Business Insider Article had more than 5 keywords.
-So we created a function to iterate over a list in batches of 5 & return a list of "lists with 5 elements or less"
+So we created a function to iterate over a list in batches of 5 & return a list of "lists with 5 elements or less".
 <br>
 <b> Bing API (Free tier):</b> 3 calls per second and 1000 calls per month.
-Anything above the said usade requires a new Subscription key<br>
+Anything above the said usage requires a new Subscription key.<br>
 <b>API interfacing Errors : </b> made use of mutiple try & except statements to circumvent multiple 400 and 401 responses that might arise when intercating with both the APIs.<br>
 <b>Parsing the Bing response :</b> made use of the jsonpath-ng library to eaily parse the json response from hte Bing API.
 <br>